PrameethaUmmadi/fedexcercise/README.md

 # fedexcercise
 Flicker photo fetcher

-# How  to run this app
+# How  to use this app

   Download and unzip sources.
 Launch Index.html on your favorite browser.

+# Functionalities provided

+    -Search
+    -Tag based viewing
+    -Pagination

 # Tools and Technologies used
   HTML,CSS and Javascript